daluisgarcia/echo-modarch/README.md

 - `landing_page/` This folder contains the minimum code a module needs to work correctly.
 This module only renders a string and the `modules.go` file contains the code to subscribe the routes and controllers to the main server. **THIS CODE CAN BE EDITED TO FIT YOUR PROJECT REQUIREMENTS.**

 - `todo_modules/` This folder contains a module to manage a todo list.
 This module is a working example of how a module can be created and plugged to the main server.
 Inside the `views/` folder you can see how template ingeritance can be used. **THIS CODE IS JUST AND EXAMPLE, IT CAN BE EDITED OR DELETED**

-- `utils/` This folder contains some utilities as the project configuration management logic and struct (used in database instantiation) and hasher methods (used in password hashing). **THIS CODE CAN BE EDITED TO FIT YOUR PROJECT REQUIREMENTS.**

 - `views/` This folder contains the base html templates used in the project.
 THe templates here are used in template inheritance by the server renderer. **If you need to add/remove some base template to the project, please view the `app/templates.go` file first.**